 Reverse number is 54321

 Q-9.
-How will you delete a file which has special characters in its file name?
+How will you delete a file that has special characters in its file name?

 Ans.